kasperhlund/textgrunt/README.md

 User data is stored in %appdata%\TextGrunt

-Textgrunt is written by Kasper Höglund and is licensed under The MIT license.
+Textgrunt uses the MIT license.